Academic Policies & Instruction Modes

 How do I add or drop a class?

-Pre-enrollment for the spring 2021 semester will take place in December.
-Thereafter, you may add and drop courses through Student Center starting prior to the first day of classes, as usual.
+You may consult the University Registrar’s Guide to Spring 2021 Enrollment (PDF).
 For the scenarios that used to require submitting a paper form (for example, instructor permission is required or you missed the deadline), you may use the online add/drop form available through the college registrar websites, the University Registrar’s website, and Student Essentials.

 What are the course add, drop, and grade option change deadlines for the spring semester?